 All disciplinary actions shall be directed toward protecting the welfare of the school community as well as helping the student develop self-discipline.
 Students, teachers, support personnel, administrators, and families will work together to help the student correct his/her behavior.
 When determining the response for a specific breach of discipline, school personnel will consider the nature of the act, the student's previous school history, his/her age and maturation, any mitigating circumstances, and the effect of his/her actions on the welfare of the school community.
 Disciplinary responses may include but are not limited to the following:

-Reprimand or warning

-Social/Emotional Lessons

-Elimination of recess privilege

-Suspension from school
+Reprimand or warning Temporary removal from class Social/Emotional Lessons Restorative practices Elimination of recess privilege Detention Suspension from school Expulsion from school for up to one full calendar year